angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode33_Cloud Adoption Framework for Azure.md

 ![image](https://github.com/user-attachments/assets/46f95a67-3247-4d0b-a1c5-7e573561f6f8)

 **In summary, our first stage, **strategy** is about defining business justification and the outcomes.
-Once the stage is completed, we move the **planning phase**.
+Once the stage is completed, we move the **planning phase**.**

+# PLANNING

 In the **planning phase** there are again few steps that we need to follow.

-**a.** The first step is **Digital Estate**.
+**A.** The first step is **Digital Estate**.
 This is so-called **investory of assets**.
 You want to review what you currently have in your company and what you should do with it.
 And that decision, that rationalization is decided bases on the **five R's** of rationalization rule.
 For each digital asset that you will find in your company, you want to assign one R.

 **1.** First, we have **rehost**. **Rehost** means that we take existing application and we move it to the cloud without any changes.
 This typically means move existing applications into infrastructure as a service (IaaS)- deploy into virtual machine or a container.